-I just interviewed Kevin Coffey (you can listen to the interview on my podcast or watch it on YouTube).
+I interviewed Kevin Coffey (you can listen to the interview on my podcast or watch it on YouTube).
 He’s a travel security expert, who’s been featured numerous times on Oprah, CNN, Fox News, ABC’s 20/20.
 I’ve spoken many times at the same travel conferences as Kevin; he’s a great guy and knows his stuff.
+RELATED: This anti-theft crossbody bag can help keep your passport safe when you travel

 That’s because Kevin spent several decades as a detective with the Los Angeles Police Department and was responsible for the creation of the LAPD’s LAX Airport Crimes Investigation detail.
 There, he led the investigation of crimes committed against travelers at LAX airport, surrounding hotels and car rental agencies.
 Now you can see why I asked Kevin to come on my podcast.
 He has tons of stories and tips and he’s so knowledgeable and interesting, he can speak for days!

 In this interview, he taught me numerous tips but none greater than what he calls his “What If?”
-Kevin’s tip is for everyone to do two things:
+Kevin’s tip is for travelers to do two things:

 He used an example of a client of his who accidentally dropped her passport on the L train on the way to Chicago’s O’Hare International Airport.
 Because she had that information inside, the person who found it was able to contact her immediately so she didn’t miss her flight.